oscarnyl/flaskbuckle/README.md

   swagger spec.

 ### Notable swagger extensions
-flaskbuckle will generate a `"x-nullable"`-key and set it to `true` for anything declared with the type `Optional[T]`.
+- flaskbuckle will generate a `"x-nullable"`-key and set it to `true` for anything declared with the type `Optional[T]`.
 As this is non-standard it will not have any effect on SwaggerUI, but you may find that other tooling can utilize this field (perhaps most notable for python developers is `flex`).
+- flaskbuckle will encode UUID-annotations as being of type string and additionally will set "format" to be "uuid" for these types.
+This is supported (and suggested) by the Swagger 2.0-spec, but not required nor defined by the spec.

 ### TODO
 Things that need to be done in this library, in order of priority.